romainx/back2code/content/post/2020/docker_apt.md

     rm -rf /var/lib/apt/lists/*
 ```

+And maybe the most important for the image size, **everything shall be in the same layer i.e. in the same command**.
+It is necessary to avoid storing layers with many files created and then deleted.
+Doing that has a huge negative impact on image size.
+Another option is to use the `--squash` option, see my article [Squashing Docker Images][lk1].

 ## Linter

 These best practices can be enforced by the use of a `linter`.
-[Hadolint][hadolint] is a good choice for that, I appreciate the clarity of the rules that are well documented and the simplicity of the tool.
+[Hadolint][lk2] is a good choice for that, I appreciate the clarity of the rules that are well documented and the simplicity of the tool.

 It checks several rules related to APT.